schemahero/schemahero/README.md

+# Project Status

+This is a work-in-progress that is not yet functional.
+SchemaHero is a an experiment right now, and does not have enough implementation to be used in any environment.
+Work is in progress.

 # What is SchemaHero?

 SchemaHero is a Kubernetes operator that will allow you to deploy database migration schemas as Kubernetes manifests.